 Thank you for your interest in our graduate program in Meteorology at the University of Oklahoma.
 Admission as a graduate student in the School of Meteorology is competitive.
 Prospective students must formally apply for admission to the Graduate College through the Office of Admissions and Records.
-Applicants are required to submit three letters of reference sent to the University, official transcripts from all colleges and universities attended, a personal statement, and GRE scores.
+All materials are submitted electronically through that site (including three letters of reference, official transcripts from all colleges and universities attended, a personal statement, and GRE scores).

-- A minimum undergraduate grade-point average of 3.0 (B average) is required, but typically students who are accepted have at least a 3.25 GPA.
+- The Graduate College requires a minimum undergraduate grade-point average of 3.0 (B average) for admission.
+However, students who are accepted typically have a higher GPA.

-- The School recommends that interested students obtain an undergraduate degree in physics, mathematics, engineering, chemistry, meteorology, atmospheric sciece, or one of the physical sciences.
+- The School recommends that interested students obtain an undergraduate degree in physics, mathematics, engineering, chemistry, meteorology, atmospheric science, or another one of the physical sciences.
 We offer an undergraduate degree program for those who are interested – requirements can be found here.